-- 1. What does "bargained for" mean? - 2.
+- 1. What does "bargained for" mean in the language of the Restatement (Second) of Contracts (affectionately known as "R2K")? - 2.
 Is Hunt's promise in Hunt v.
 Bate bargained for? - 3.
 Comment b mentions mutual assent.
 As noted in the Introduction, assent is considered to be one element of contract formation.
-We will study assent later, in Chapters 5, 6, and 7.

-4. The comment also mentions promises enforceable without consideration.
+We will study assent later, in Chapters 5, 6, and 7. - 4.
+The comment also mentions promises enforceable without consideration.
 We will study these, too, some in this Chapter, in Chapters 2 and 3, and others sprinkled throughout the book.

-D. Proper Form
+E. Proper Form

-Notwithstanding a clear requirement of a bargain, courts in the 1600s expressed the consideration rule primarily in terms of its forms.
-Consideration was (and still is) required to be in a certain form: benefit to the promisor, detriment to the promisee, or mutual promise.
+Notwithstanding a clear requirement of a bargain, courts from early on expressed the consideration rule primarily in terms of consideration's form.
+Consideration was (and still is) also required to be in a certain form: benefit to the promisor, detriment to the promisee, or mutual promise.

 STONE v.
+WITHEPOOLE (1588)

+Queen's Bench

-WITHEPOOLE (1588) Queen's Bench 1 Leon.
+1 Leon.
 113, 74 ER 106, Cro.
 Eliz.
 126, 78 ER 383, Owen 94, 74 ER 924, Latch, 82 ER 254